 In order for a person to be authorized to practice chiropractic in the state of North Dakota, they must have met the following requirements:

 - Successful completion of the National Board of Chiropractic Examiners Part I, Part II, Part III, Part IV, and Physiotherapy Examinations;

 - Completion of a statewide and nationwide Criminal History Record check;

-- If applicable, letters of good standing from all states/jurisdictions in which the practitioner currently holds or has held a chiropractic license;
+- If applicable, license verifications from all states/jurisdictions in which the practitioner currently holds or has held a chiropractic license;

 - Payment of application fees.